Don't fear the unlabelled: safe semi-supervised learning via simple debiasing

 The ultimate objective of most of the learning frameworks is to minimise a risk $\mathcal{R}$, defined as the expectation of a particular loss function $L$ over a data distribution $p(x,y)$, on a set of models $f_\theta(x)$, parametrised by $\theta \in \Theta$.
-Thus, the learning task is finding $\theta^*$ that minimises the risk:

-The distribution $p(x,y)$ being unknown, we generally minimise an approximation of the risk, the empirical risk $\hat{\mathcal{R}}(\theta)$ computed on a samples of $n$ i.i.d points drawn from $p(x,y)$.

-$\hat{\mathcal{R}}(\theta)$ is an unbiased and consistent estimate of $\mathcal{R}(\theta)$ under mild assumptions.
+The distribution $p(x,y)$ being unknown, we generally minimise a Monte Carlo approximation of the risk, the empirical risk $\hat{\mathcal{R}}(\theta)$ computed on a sample of $n$ i.i.d points drawn from $p(x,y)$. $\hat{\mathcal{R}}(\theta)$ is an unbiased and consistent estimate of $\mathcal{R}(\theta)$ under mild assumptions.
 Its unbiased nature is one of the basic properties that is used for the development of traditional learning theory and asymptotic statistics \citep{van2000asymptotic, shalev2014understanding}.